chand1012/blog/content/blog/PythonForProgrammers2/index.md

     print("x is odd.")
 ```

 The `elif` statement can be used as many times as you want in an `if..elif..else` block.
 If you were to say have three `if` statement in a row with an `if..elif..else` block at the end, it would have significantly different behavior than if I were to use an `if..elif..elif..elif..elif..else` block.
-The three `if` statements would be assumed to all be apart of separate logic, just as if you were to do the same in C. There is no `switch` statements in Python, so if you have a situation where you would use them, you may just be using an `if` statement with a lot of `elif`s mixed in.
+The three `if` statements would be assumed to all be apart of separate logic, just as if you were to do the same in C. There is no `switch` statements in Python ([yet!](https://towardsdatascience.com/switch-case-statements-are-coming-to-python-d0caf7b2bfd3)), so if you have a situation where you would use them, you may just be using an `if` statement with a lot of `elif`s mixed in.

 # Methods (Functions)